datanav/docs/concepts.rst

 Persisting the results of Transformation
 ========================================

 In general DTL is applied to the entities in a dataset and the resulting entities are pushed into a sink that writes to a new dataset.
-The new dataset is then used as a datasource for sinks that write the data to external systems.
+The new dataset is then used as a source for sinks that write the data to external systems.

 Dependency Tracking
 ===================